hei1sme/hei1sme/README.md

 ### 🎯 About Me

 I'm a second-year student deeply fascinated by the world of Artificial Intelligence and Data Science.
+To transform this passion into impactful projects, I co-founded [**SpeedyLabX**](https://github.com/SpeedyLabX), a university research group dedicated to solving complex problems with AI.

-My goal is to apply these technologies to solve tangible problems, from optimizing everyday processes to tackling complex challenges.
-I am currently leading a research project on **Dynamic Traffic Management** and am always eager to explore new techniques and collaborate on innovative projects.
-Beyond the code, I enjoy tinkering with automation tools and exploring emerging technology trends.
+As a **Founder and Researcher**, I am currently leading our primary research initiative: **"Proactive Air Quality Forecasting and Health Alert System for Melbourne."** This role allows me to apply my skills in Deep Learning and time-series analysis to a critical environmental challenge.
+I am always eager to explore new techniques and collaborate on innovative projects.

 ---